RaVeR76/The-Kicks-Fix/bugs.md

 * **Issue**
 I made ALL images, apart from a few I missed unfortunately, 400px x 400px just for simplification and site display purposes.
 I have only loading twelve images until I am sure everything is working properly throughout my project then I will add the rest at the end.

-When images 3.jpg & 6.jpg scrolled along in their image carousels .... the Carousel Indicators glitched very slightly, for some reason.
+When images 3.jpg and 6.jpg scrolled along in their image carousels .... the Carousel Indicators glitched very slightly, for some reason.

 * **Fix**
 If you added the images again to the Django Kicks DB manually (which I did for all images and data), so they change names they worked okay although 6.jpg still has a slight glitch.